carpentries-incubator/machine-learning-novice-python/_episodes/05-modelling.md

 ## Regression vs classification

 In our previous example, we predicted blood length of hospital stay from a severity of illness score using linear regression.
-The task of predicting a continuous variable is called a "regression".
+The task of predicting a continuous variable is typically referred to as a *regression*.

 Our new goal is to predict the outcome (in-hospital mortality) of hospital patients.
-We will use a single feature for simplicity - the APACHE severity of illness score.
-Tasks to predict one or more classes are typically called "classification".
+Predicting one or more classes is typically referred to as *classification*.
+Slightly confusingly regression models can be used for both regression tasks and classification tasks.
+Don't let this throw you off!

 Recall that our function for a linear regression is: